Admission Review and Application Process FAQs

-The Graduate School requires the equivalent of a US bachelor’s degree in order to be eligible to apply for all programs, including non-degree study.
-The Graduate School does not evaluate transcripts of non-U.S. degree programs and coursework.
+The Office of Graduate Admissions requires the equivalent of a US bachelor’s degree in order to be eligible to apply for all programs, including non-degree study.
+The Office of Graduate Admissions does not evaluate transcripts of non-U.S. degree programs and coursework.
 ALL foreign transcripts must receive a COURSE-BY-COURSE evaluation and US degree equivalency information from a member of the National Association of Credential Evaluation Services (NACES) or by Educated Choices.
 Please contact a NACES member or Educated Choices to receive an Application for Evaluation of Foreign Credentials.
-You must include instructions on the application to send a copy of the evaluation to The Graduate School at Montclair State University.
+You must include instructions on the application to send a copy of the evaluation to the Office of Graduate Admissions at Montclair State University.
 You must provide the NACES member or Educated Choices with copies of transcripts from all previous educational institutions and certified English translations.
-Please visit NACES or Educated Choices for more information.
-The TOEFL/IELTS exam is also an application requirement of all students whose degree was obtained in a country where English is not the official language.
+Please visit AICE, NACES or Educated Choices for more information.
+TOEFL, IELTS or Duolingo English Test scores are also an application requirement of all students whose degree was obtained in a country where English is not the official language.
 Please visit our International Applicants page for more information.

 - If my foreign transcripts are already translated into English, do I still need to have them evaluated?